-Typically, out of every 100 leads, hardly two purchase your product.
+Typically, out of every 100 leads, hardly two purchases your product.

 The number might appear awfully meager compared to the enormous efforts marketers put in, but the 2% conversion rate shows the business is doing quite well.
 It’s only when the rate dives below that you have much to worry about.

-Most successful enterprises employ various strategies to optimize their conversation rates.
+Most successful enterprises employ various strategies to optimize their conversion rates.

 Some bear profitable results.
 A few remain mediocre.
-But each strives to keep the conversation rate between 2 to 3%—a goal all marketers hope to achieve.
+But each strives to keep the conversion rate between 2 to 3%—a goal all marketers hope to achieve.

 Here, I am sharing those 21 powerful conversion optimization strategies that are not only highly effective and easily adaptable, but could improve your conversion rate.